mgr32/PsISEProjectExplorer/README.md

 ##### Installation

 * Run Install_to_UserModules.bat or copy PSISEProjectExplorer folder manually to $env:USERPROFILE\Documents\WindowsPowerShell\Modules.
-* Launch PowerShell ISE
+* Launch PowerShell ISE.
-* Run 'Import-Module PsISEProjectExplorer'
+* Run 'Import-Module PsISEProjectExplorer'.
 * If you want it to be loaded automatically, add the line above to your ISE profile (see $profile).

 ##### Usage

 When you open a Powershell file in ISE, Project Explorer will automatically set its project root directory to the first parent directory of the opened file where a .psm1 file resides.
 If there's no .psm1 file in any parent directory, it will take the last parent containing .ps1 files.

-This is assuming you'll be working on a single Powershell module with subdirectories.
-When you load a file from another module (which is not a submodule of the current one), the root directory will be updated.
-If this is not enough for your work, please create an issue with a suggestion how to improve.
+You can also select the root directory manually (by clicking 'Change' button) and ensure it doesn't update automatically (by selecting 'Freeze root dir' checkbox).

 ##### Why?